Home Blog Contact

 The Netflix Paradox: how killing password sharing added 50 million subscribers.

 Netflix didn't just enforce a policy.
-They executed one of the most sophisticated monetization pivots in subscription history — turning freeloading households into a revenue engine.
+They pulled off one of the sharpest monetization moves in recent memory, converting freeloading households into a revenue engine.

 Read post